chunyuyuan/testing_hw/README.md

 ### Challenges Encountered

-1. **CUDA/CUBLAS Errors**: Encountered `CUBLAS_STATUS_INTERNAL_ERROR` during training with augmented (3,000 image) dataset.
-Root causes identified:
-   - Corrupted mask values (non-binary values like 29, 105, 178 from compression artifacts).
-   - Mixed image resolutions (1600×1200 and 1944×1383) causing variable tensor sizes in the Hungarian matcher's einsum operation.
-   - Solution: Validated and cleaned all masks to binary (0/1), resized to uniform dimensions.

-2. **Package Compatibility**: Python 3.8 environment with older PyTorch caused multiple issues:
-   - `np.bool` removed in NumPy 1.24+ — fixed with a compatibility shim (`np.bool = bool`) at the top of `train_net.py`.
-   - Cellpose API changes between v2 (`models.Cellpose`) and v3+ (`models.CellposeModel`) — pinned to `cellpose==2.2.3`.

-3. **Instance GT Quality**: The BCCD dataset only provides binary masks.
+1. **Instance GT Quality**: The BCCD dataset only provides binary masks.
 I used Cellpose to generate instance labels, introducing dependency on Cellpose's segmentation quality.
 Some cells may be over- or under-segmented, creating noisy ground truth that limits instance segmentation performance.

-4. **GPU Memory Constraints**: UNI2-h (ViT-Giant, embed_dim=1536, 24 layers) consumes ~18.5GB VRAM (`max_mem: 18505M`).
+2. **GPU Memory Constraints**: I trained on a rented NVIDIA A10 (24GB VRAM) from Lambda Cloud.
+UNI2-h (ViT-Giant, embed_dim=1536, 24 layers) consumes ~18.5GB VRAM (`max_mem: 18505M`).
 This limited batch size to 2 (`IMS_PER_BATCH: 2`) and input resolution to 384px (`MAX_SIZE_TRAIN: 384`), which constrains mask boundary precision for instance segmentation.

-5. **Instance Segmentation Convergence**: Instance segmentation converges much slower than semantic.
-At 5,000 iterations (`MAX_ITER: 5000`), AP remained below 3.0 (on 0–100 scale), while semantic mIoU reached 91+ at similar iteration counts.
+3. **Instance Segmentation Convergence**: Instance segmentation converges much slower than semantic.
+At 5,000 iterations (`MAX_ITER: 5000`), AP remained below 3.0, while semantic mIoU reached 91+ at similar iteration counts.
 The per-instance Hungarian matching and loss computation is fundamentally harder than pixel-level classification.

 ### Potential Improvements

-1. **Higher Input Resolution**: Increasing `MAX_SIZE_TRAIN` from 384 to 512 would improve boundary precision (AP75).
+1. **Higher Input Resolution**: Increasing `MAX_SIZE_TRAIN` from 384 to 512 or larger would improve boundary precision (AP75).
 This could be achieved through mixed-precision training or reducing `TRAIN_NUM_POINTS` from 2048 to 1024.

 2. **More Training Iterations**: Instance segmentation would benefit from increasing `MAX_ITER` to 20,000–50,000.
 The current 5,000 iterations are insufficient for the model to learn precise per-instance mask prediction.

 3. **Increase NUM_OBJECT_QUERIES**: If images contain more than 100 cells, the current `NUM_OBJECT_QUERIES: 100` limits detection capacity.
 Should be set to at least the maximum cell count per image.

-4. **Lower Inference Thresholds**: Current `OBJECT_MASK_THRESHOLD: 0.8` may filter out valid but low-confidence predictions.
-Lowering to 0.3–0.5 could improve recall and AP.

-5. **Better Instance GT**: Replace Cellpose with manual annotations or tune Cellpose parameters (diameter, flow threshold) per image type for more accurate instance labels.
+4. **Better Instance GT**: Replace Cellpose with manual annotations or tune Cellpose parameters (diameter, flow threshold) per image type for more accurate instance labels.

-6. **Expanded Augmentation**: Set `CELLS_AUG: True` to enable flips, and add rotation (90°/180°/270°), color jitter (brightness ±20%, contrast ±20%), which are standard in pathology image analysis.

-7. **Backbone Fine-tuning Strategy**: Apply a backbone learning rate multiplier (e.g., 0.1×) to fine-tune UNI2-h more conservatively while training the Mask2Former head at full learning rate.
+5. **Better GPU server**: The NVIDIA A10 (24GB VRAM) was sufficient but limiting.
+With a higher-end GPU such as an A100 (80GB VRAM), training could support larger batch sizes, higher input resolution (512px or above), and more decoder layers.
+All of which would improve mask boundary precision.
+Faster training throughput would also allow running more iterations and hyperparameter experiments within the same time budget.

 ---